GFDRR/CCDR-tools/Top-down/parallelization/README.md

 # SCRIPT OVERVIEW

 - `common.py` setup the script libraries and specifies data directories
-- `damageFunctions.py` includes the impact models (mathematical relationship between hazard intensity and relative damage over exposure category)
+- `damageFunctions.py` includes the impact models (mathematical relationship between hazard intensity and relative damage/impact over exposure category)
 - `main.py` specifies the parameters of the analysis to run (country, hazards, return periods, classes, etc)
-- `runAnalysis.py` is used to run the program according to parameters set in `main.py`
+- `runAnalysis.py` the main function that is used to run the program according to parameters set in `main.py`

 ## Input data

-Input data layers must be named and placed according to rules.
+Input data layers must be named and placed according to some rules, as follows:

-- Create a working directory and set it as DATA_DIR in `common.py`.
+- Create a working directory and set it as DATA_DIR (e.g. ./data) in `common.py`.
   Inside the workdir, the data folders must follow this structure:
 ```
     DATA_DIR/ADM: Administrative boundaries as '.gpkg' (multiple levels)